egedursun/bimod-lab/README.md

 - [X] 'INTRINSIC_ONE_TIME_SQL_RETRIEVAL_LIMIT (max=100)' must be determined by the assistant's configuration according to the user's preferences.
 Plus, there needs to be a 'ONE_TIME_SQL_RETRIEVAL_TOKEN_LIMIT (max=10_000)' to prevent using too many tokens, and to prevent very large results.
-- [X] **URGENT:** Implement the context cut-off tool to prevent context window from overflowing.
+- [X] Implement the context cut-off tool to prevent context window from overflowing.
-      - Two possible choices:
-        3. **Vectorize:**: Vectorize the first M messages, and use the knowledge base as the Q/A tool for the next messages.
-(Requires Knowledge Base Tool)
+- [ ] Just as they are knowledge bases, there must be a way to let users connect their own document data in a storage to the system, either with an API or by uploading.
 - [ ] Implement the Knowledge Base tool for the web browser & web scraping features.
+  - [ ] Implement the permissions to the knowledge base tool.
 - [ ] Implement the Browsing tool for the web browser & web scraping features.
   - [ ] Browsing must have a choice to select "data cautiousness": "high", "medium", "low", which will determine how difficult the agent will trust on an online source.